Coni63/starter_kit/README.md

 ### Application
 The application directory contains the use cases and application services that orchestrate the interactions between the various domain models.
 Use cases represent specific actions or business processes in the application, while application services act as the bridge between the presentation layer and the domain layer.

+### API
+The API part of the presentation layer (handled in `src/api`) is only an access point for the application.
+This can be replaced by any other solutions such as UI or schedulled scripts for examples.
+As a result, it is responsible only to handle authentication/authorization and handling errors.
+The logic of the application is handled in the application layer of the app.

+### Example with E-Commerce website

+In an e-commerce website following the Domain-Driven Design (DDD) architecture, each layer has its distinct responsibilities:

+- The Presentation Layer focuses on user interactions and rendering:
+    - Provides all the API used by the website to handle items, customers, orders
+    - The rendering is handled mainly by the front that is not included in this project
+- The Application Layer coordinates user requests and enforces business workflows
+    - Orchestrating interactions between multiple Domain Layer components to fulfill user requests, like creating an order, updating inventory, and calculating shipping costs.
+    - Implementing business rules and workflow logic that govern the e-commerce processes.
+- The Domain Layer encapsulates business logic and domain entities:
+    - Defining and managing domain entities like Product, Cart, Order, and Customer, ensuring business rules are enforced within each entity.
+    - Defining aggregates, which are consistency boundaries that enforce transactional integrity.
+    - Implementing domain services for complex operations that do not naturally fit within an entity.
+- The Infrastructure Layer handles technical aspects and external integrations.
+    - Handle the communication with databases or external data sources for domain entities.
+    - Handling communication with external services like payment gateways, shipping providers, and email services.
+    - Managing caching, logging, and other cross-cutting concerns.

 ### Conclusion
 Following the Domain-Driven Design structure in this starter template project can significantly enhance the maintainability, scalability, and extensibility of your Python application.
 By keeping the core domain logic separate from the infrastructure and application layers, you create a robust foundation for building and evolving complex software systems with ease.